 - If you are a parent and want to gift your child a beautiful day amidst nature then take your child for a steam train ride in the San Francisco Bay Area

-- In a mood to explore a few more national parks in California?
+- In the mood to explore a few more national parks in California?
 Consider visiting Death Valley or Sequoia National Park.

-- In a mood to see mountains then Lake Tahoe would be ideal for you.
+- In the mood to see mountains then Lake Tahoe would be ideal for you.